Best Affordable Places to Live in Minnesota in 2025

 Where is the most affordable place to live in Minnesota?

-While affordability is a shifting metric and each person’s specific lifestyle and budgetary needs can have an effect on what’s considered affordable, Mankato is one of the most affordable metros in Minnesota, with a cost of living about 6% lower than the national average.
-Several other smaller Minnesota cities, like Red Wing and Grand Rapids, offer a below-average cost of living, too.
+While affordability is a shifting metric, and each person’s specific lifestyle and budgetary needs can have an effect on what’s considered affordable, Mankato is one of the most affordable metros in Minnesota, with a cost of living about 11% lower than the national average.
+Several other smaller Minnesota cities, like Red Wing, offer a below-average cost of living (at 91%), too.

 Where is the cheapest suburb to live in Minnesota?

-For those looking to enjoy the resources of the Twin Cities, suburbs like Eagan can make living affordable while still keeping all the main attractions within easy reach.
-Eagan’s cost of living is about 92% of the U.S. average, but even within the Twin Cities themselves, the cost of living remains relatively affordable compared to the rest of the country.
+For those looking to enjoy the resources of the Twin Cities, suburbs like South St. Paul and Mounds View can have affordable costs with the main attractions within easy reach.
+Another option: Eagan, with a cost of living just under the U.S. average, but with many amenities and a lifestyle residents appreciate.

 What is the cost of living in Minnesota for 2023?